HEALTH-PARIKSHA: Assessing RAG Models for Health Chatbots in Real-World Multilingual Settings: Ethical Statement

 We use the framework by \citet{bender-friedman-2018-data} to discuss the ethical considerations for our work.

 \paragraph{Institutional Review} All aspects of this research were reviewed and approved by the Institutional Review Board of our organization and also approved by \redactedname.

-\paragraph{Data} Our study is conducted in collaboration with \redactedname, that pays workers several times the minimum wage in India and provides them with dignified digital work.
+\paragraph{Data} Our study is conducted in collaboration with \redactedname, which pays workers several times the minimum wage in India and provides them with dignified digital work.
 Workers were paid 15 INR per datapoint for this study.
 Each datapoint took approximately 4 minutes to evaluate.
+During the medical data collection, all the patients were well-informed of the process and the chatbot.
+We strictly filtered all the Personally-Identifiable-Information (PIIs), i.e., all instances with PIIs were redacted or removed depending on the severity.

 \paragraph{Annotator Demographics} All annotators were native speakers of the languages that they were evaluating.
 Other annotator demographics were not collected for this study.

 \paragraph{Annotation Guidelines} \redactedname\ provided annotation guidelines and training to all workers.